 - Click on Repositories under the Views/Repositories menu in the left-hand side of the browser window.

 - Select each of the proxy repositories and change Download Remote Indexes to true in the Configuration tab.
-You’ll need to load the dialog shown in Figure 6.9, “Repository Configuration Screen for a Proxy Repository” for each of the repositories.
+You’ll need to do this for each of the repositories.
 For more details on configuration see the repository section of our documentation.